Nelnir/RemoteEnvTool/README.md

 - `DEFAULT_HOST`: Specifies the default host the tool should connect to if no host is provided in command arguments.
 - `LOCAL_PATH`: Defines the path on your local machine where the source code resides.
 - `DIFFTOOL`: Specifies the tool to be used for showing differences in code.
+- `DIFFTOOL_SIDE`: Specifies if edited file is on the left or right side (values: LEFT or RIGHT)

 For each remote environment you want to manage, define a host configuration: